By Madison Grimm

 - Inspect incoming product and pallets as they are removed from delivery trucks to ensure no pests or infested items are brought into the store.
 Common evidence of pests includes product damage, droppings, mouse nests, and live or dead insects under the shrink wrap.

 - Look for openings that pests can use to enter the store.
-This can range from a door being propped open to structural openings and cracks and holes where light is coming through.
+This can range from a propped door to structural openings and cracks and holes where light is coming through.
 It is critical to fix the problem as quickly as possible, and certainly before dark, as many pests enter facilities at night.

 - Make sure the inside of your facility is cleaned thoroughly every week, especially in difficult to reach places.
-Many pest species, such as flies, mature in 7 to 10 days, so monthly deep cleaning will not suffice in infestation prevention.
-On a weekly basis, drains should be cleaned with a stiff brush, and any spillage on and under shelves and in corners of racks and equipment should be vacuumed up.
+Many pests, such as flies, mature in 7 to 10 days, so monthly deep cleaning won’t suffice in infestation prevention.
+On a weekly basis, employees should clean drains with a stiff brush, and vacuum or sweep up any spillage on and under shelves and in corners of racks and equipment.

 - Remove Get rid of anything that is not needed in the store.
-Cockroaches, rodents and other pests are difficult to control if they have clutter to hide in during the day or to use for nests.
+Cockroaches, rodents, and other pests are difficult to control if they have clutter to hide in or use for nests.

-- Train new employees on the importance of pest reporting to managers and service techs, the importance of pest exclusion and the importance of store cleanliness and sanitation.
+- Train new employees on the importance of pest reporting to managers and service technicians, the importance of pest exclusion, and the importance of store cleanliness and sanitation.